Posted on September 7, 2022 by

 A proper SUP stance will guarantee you the most balance and control on your paddle board.
 Below, I break down the most optimal SUP stance by proper foot placement and posture to make the most of your full body when you paddle.

 One of the most common SUP mistakes beginners make is standing too far forward or backward on their paddle board.
 Consider this rule of thumb, the further you stand from the middle point of your SUP, the more difficult it will be to stay balanced and gain momentum when paddling.

 The best spot to stand on your SUP is over the middle point.
 This is where you will feel most stable.
-Luckily, the middle point of your SUP is easy to determine because almost every stand up paddle board has a carry handle located there.
+Luckily, the middle point of your SUP is easy to determine because almost every stand up paddle board has a carry handle located there; inflatable paddle boards included.

 Paddle Board Tips For Foot Placement:

-As crazy as it might seem, there are several ways to improperly stand on your SUP.
+As crazy as it might seem, there are several ways to improperly stand on your stand up paddle board.
 For instance, standing with your knees bent too much and back hunched causes unnecessary back strain, and ultimately, leads to bad paddling habits.
 Study the paddle board technique tips below to acquire the SUP posture of a pro paddle boarder.

 Paddle Board Tips For SUP Posture: